 - Discovering new London neighborhoods: Leading the Love London tours for AWBS has me exploring London all the time.
 Recently it seems as if I’m learning new things about places I’ve already been, so it’s nice to get out on my own and discover some of the new neighborhoods that make London such a great city.

 - Bermondsey and Maltby Street Market (11 of 50)

 - Learned to Make Fresh Croissants: Bread Ahead offers an incredible array of baking and patisserie classes at it’s headquarters in Borough Market.
 I decided I wanted to learn how to make fresh croissants and, oh yum, it did not disappoint.
 Not difficult to do, it just requires patience and a bit of time.
 The key ingredient?
 French butter and lots of it!
 (12 of 50)

-- Buying a House in Another Country: We decided we are going to be in the UK for the foreseeable future so we decided it was time to purchase property here.
+- Buying a House in Another Country: We decided we are going to be in the UK for the foreseeable future so it was time to purchase property here.
 It is definitely a new experience buying property in another country.
 New process, terminology, procedures, financing – all of it!
 (13 of 50)